Dutch Native Sheep Breed: Drenthe Heath Sheep (Drents Heideschaap)

 It's the only native horned breed in my country, rams have rather big horns and ewes can be horned, hornless or have sticks.
 This sheep breed can survive harsh winters, is multi-colored, self-supporting, and is the most beautiful sheep breed I know.
 They're still very close to nature and hardly lost their natural instinct.
 I've been raising these sheep for over 30 years now.

-Sheep Were and Still Are Kept in Big Herds
+These Sheep Are Kept in Big Herds or in Small Flocks.

 Short History of This Beautiful, Old Sheep Breed